torchbox/k8s-ts-ingress/docs/index.md

         was implemented.
     * Feature: CORS annotations were implemented.
     * Feature: HTTP compression was implemented.
+    * Feature: For Ingress resources with caching enabled, an `X-Cache-Status` header is returned in the response, indicating whether the request was cached and the current cache generation.
     * Bug fix: With certain combinations of OpenSSL and Traffic Server versions, a TLS request for an unknown host could hang indefinitely instead of returning an error.